Kyle Long

-Kyle Howard Long (born December 5, 1988) is an American football guard who is a free agent.
-He is the son of Pro Football Hall of Fame defensive end Howie Long and the younger brother of former defensive end Chris Long.
-He played college football at Oregon following stints with Florida State and Saddleback.
-He was selected in the first round of the 2013 NFL Draft by the Chicago Bears, where he played his first seven seasons.
+Kyle Howard Long (born December 5, 1988) is an American former professional football guard who played in the National Football League (NFL) for seven seasons with the Chicago Bears.
+The son of Pro Football Hall of Fame defensive end Howie Long and the younger brother of former defensive end Chris Long, he played college football for the Oregon Ducks following a stint with the Florida State Seminoles.
+He was selected by the Bears in the first round of the 2013 NFL draft.

-During his Bears tenure, Long received three consecutive Pro Bowl selections from 2013 to 2015 and one second-team All-Pro selection in 2014.
-After retiring in 2019, he returned with the Chiefs for the 2021 season.
+During his Bears tenure, Long was named to three consecutive Pro Bowls and one second-team All-Pro.
+After retiring in 2019, he returned with the Kansas City Chiefs for the 2021 season, but did not play with them due to injuries.
+Long was named among the 100 greatest Bears of All-Time in 2019.

+Long currently works as a in-studio analyst for the NFL on CBS coverage.

-Early years
+Early life

 Long was born in Ivy, Virginia.
 He attended St. Anne's-Belfield School in Charlottesville, Virginia.
 He played both baseball and football.
 He was selected to the 2008 U.S. Army All-American Bowl.
-He was drafted by the Chicago White Sox in the 23rd round of the 2008 Major League Baseball Draft, but did not sign and honored his commitment to Florida State University.
+He was selected by the Chicago White Sox in the 23rd round of the 2008 Major League Baseball Draft, but did not sign and honored his commitment to Florida State University.

 College career

 In January 2009, Long left Florida State for academic reasons following an arrest for DWI.
 In 2010, Long enrolled at Saddleback College, a community college in Mission Viejo, California, and returned to playing football.
 During his first year he played defensive end, recording 16 tackles and one quarterback sack.
 In 2011, he switched to the offensive line.
 On December 18, 2011, he committed to play for the Oregon Ducks football team, and subsequently transferred to the University of Oregon.
 During the 2012 season, he started six of twelve games for the Ducks on the offensive line.
 He appealed for an extra year of college eligibility, but his appeal was denied by the NCAA.
+On March 9, 2024, Long was inducted into the California Community College Football Coaches Hall of Fame.